Mrfunreal/L4D2-FGD-Edits/readme.md

 it's fully compatible with Hammer++, with possible exception of the relay sprite type.<br>

 ⚠️ **$${\color{red}Warning:}$$**<br>
-You must change the default entity from info_survivor_position to info_player_start, or another entitiy without a model!<br>
+- You must change the default entity from info_survivor_position to info_player_start, or another entitiy without a model!<br>
   Swapping from any entity with a model to an entity that now got a helper model -when it previously did not have one- can cause crashes.
+- **The VPK for hammer seems to crash VBSP++.
+No idea how to fix it yet!**

 ### Install
 1. Click on "Code - Download ZIP"